Director’s Corner: Coming to a Community Near You

 In partnership with NCAI, AIANTA will be coordinating the conference fam tours and mobile workshops, providing their conference attendees the opportunity to experience the culture and landscape of the Pueblos of New Mexico.
 If you’re located in Albuquerque and would like to partner with AIANTA and NCAI to showcase your tribal tourism destination, please contact us at firstname.lastname@example.org.

-As AIANTA looks to roll out listening sessions across the nation, I’m excited to meet you all at AITC Tulsa, the NCAI Convention in Albuquerque, or at any of the listening sessions being planned in your backyard.
+I’m excited to meet you all at AITC Tulsa, the NCAI Convention in Albuquerque, or at any of our future events..

 In the meantime, feel free to drop me a line and let me know what your tourism priorities are.
 Hope to see you soon!